nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 - Explore the Nginx One Metrics
 - Optional - Explore the Nginx One Console API

-## Pre-Requisites
+## Prerequisites

 - You must have an F5 Distributed Cloud account, with access to the Nginx One Service.
-- You must have the NginxPlus image from Lab1
+- You must have your Nginx Plus license files from Lab1
 - You must have Docker installed and running
 - You must have Docker-compose installed
 - See `Lab0` for instructions on setting up your system for this Workshop